openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakewildcardresponses.md

 public class Fakewildcardresponses extends extends ApiClient implements [FakewildcardresponsesGet.GetOperation](../../paths/fakewildcardresponses/FakewildcardresponsesGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/wildCardResponses"

 ## Method Summary
 | Modifier and Type | Method and Description |